 I had written a book right at the beginning, but because I was green behind the ears, I made mistakes and sales have not gone as I hoped.

 Thus, I developed this limiting belief that people wouldn’t want to hear from me.
 It was watching Margaret’s regular vlogs arrive in my inbox and then offering to blog on her site, that helped me see that it was possible!

 At the start of 2018, I finally made the resolution to send out a fortnightly blog.
 I sent the first one to a short list of people, mainly friends, but it gradually developed into a wonderful space for dialogue.

 The lesson I take from this is: nothing ventured, nothing gained.
-Each week I get a couple more subscribers and my list is growing.
-If you are interested, you can visit my website and opt-in at the bottom of the home page.
+Each week, I get a couple more subscribers and my list is growing.

 Having an accountability buddy is a wonderful way of moving yourself forward, as well as having someone alongside you who understands what you are going through.

 These days, you simply cannot market yourself or your business without the assistance of the web.
-There are plenty out there who can do it for you for a price, but they do not have that same inner passion for your ‘baby.’
+There are plenty services out there who can do it for you for a price, but they do not have that same inner passion for your ‘baby’.

 You simply have to have confidence in yourself and be prepared to learn from your mistakes!
 And remember, nothing ventured, nothing gained!

 Have you tried to launch a new business in your 60s?
 What is holding you back from being an entrepreneur?
 Please share your fears and how you overcome them.
 We can all learn from each other!